chaosvolt/cdda-arcana-mod/README.md

 Furniture Addition:
 * An upright sword, currently serves as an easily-removed barrier and a DF reference.
+* A Holy Candle, also serves as a barrier from the unholy when activated.

 Misc:
 * Meditate has been given an item_action definition due to the religious items with additional uses.